radcli14/drubble/README.md

 ### Before Release
 - [x] Move sticks and buttons out of the way so I can add a banner ad on the high score screen
 - [x] Fix the computer player control
+- [ ] Put in limits for the states to prevent crashing
 - [ ] Add a tutorial
 - [ ] Add audio for setting ball speed, button presses
 - [ ] Add a background screen connecting the last screen to the first, geographically